asppsa/blake-test/README.md

 I then had decide on the kind of relation that these entities would have.
-I picked a one-to-many relation from teachers to students, because it was the simplest solution that fix the requirements of the brief.
+I picked a one-to-many relation from teachers to students, because it was the simplest solution that fit the requirements of the brief.
 This required assuming that a student could only be taught by one teacher at a time, which is probably not super-realistic.
 A many-to-many relationship would have taken longer to implement, however.